Hartz-byte/Classifications-Logistic-Regression/README.md

 ## About the Dataset

-The [Iris dataset](https://archive.ics.uci.edu/ml/datasets/iris) is one of the most famous datasets in machine learning and statistics.
+The [Iris dataset](https://archive.ics.uci.edu/ml/datasets/iris) is one of the most famous machine learning and statistics datasets.
 It consists of 150 samples of iris flowers with the following features:

 - **Sepal Length** (cm)
 - **Sepal Width** (cm)